bbill37/chatbot-assistant-system/PMP-PLAN/A-PROJECT_SUMMARY.md

 + SYAKIRAH HANIM B032010116

 ### Objectives:
-+ To develop an artificial intelligence system that are able to detect Malaysia car number plate
++ To develop a semi-auto system that can help workers to handle customers especially in high traffic situation.
-+ To develop a system that are able to recognize the character of the car number plate
++ To develop a semi-auto system that can able giving enough of information to the customer in QnA sessions while waiting for staff to handle.
-+ To develop an application programming interface (API) for the future ease of use as the integration module
++ To build Application Programming Interface (API) for semi-auto system to enhance the ability communication of customers, workers, and database.

 <br><br><br>
 ##### Next: [Project Planning](B-PROJECT_PLANNING.md)